 The same can be said for raw nuts and seeds.
 I eat a handful every day.
 Walnuts are just wonderful!
 They are one of the few significant plant sources of Omega-3 fatty acids, which I rely on heavily, not eating a lot of animal products.
 Flaxseeds are a wonderful source too.
 Raw walnuts are also the best nut to eat for antioxidants.
 Raw almonds are also a staple in my diet. ¼ cup of almonds contains more protein than an egg.
 They are a great nut source of vitamin E and Biotin, a B vitamin which promotes skin health.
 They are also a good source of fiber, and also fight free radicals.
 Sunflower Seeds are a great source of selenium, magnesium, folate and potassium; and pumpkin seeds are fantastic for iron and zinc.
 Throw in the tofu for protein, calcium, iron and Omega-3, and you have a force to be reckoned with!

 Sorry, I could go berry nutty promoting the health benefits!
 How about I promote the other benefits I am actually qualified to dribble on about!
 The quick, easy, gorgeous and delicious factor!
 These raw vegan berry parfaits take less than 10 minutes to assemble, if you make and chill your vegan cream beforehand.

-These raw vegan bliss bombs make fantastic centre pieces for your breakfast table at a Sunday brunch get together, or for a quick, easy dessert or snack that looks like culinary art.
-The eyes light up, the tastebuds sing, and cells the body over, rejoice.
+These raw vegan bliss bombs make fantastic center pieces for your breakfast table at a Sunday brunch get together, or for a quick, easy dessert or snack that looks like culinary art.
+The eyes light up, the taste buds sing, and cells the body over, rejoice.

-This raw berry recipe is dressed to impress and berry berry yummy.
+This raw berry recipe is dressed to impress and is berry, berry yummy.